Nawaz027/go-server/README.md

 # go-server
-A simple go server that runs on localhost
+A simple server that runs on localhost built using golang